 Erythematous mucosa is an inflammation in the lining of the digestive tract.
 Possible causes include colitis, gastritis, proctitis, and anusitis.
-Some of these can eventually lead to cancer.
+Some cases can eventually lead to cancer.
+Treatment can depend on the cause of erythematous mucosa.

 The mucosa is a membrane that lines the digestive tract.
 Erythema means redness.
 So, erythematous mucosa refers to redness and inflammation in an area of the digestive tract’s lining.
 Erythematous mucosa is not a health condition in itself, but a sign of an issue that may need medical attention.